khatikiram41-jpg/Quiz-Game-Application-/README.md

 - 📈 Advanced performance analytics
 - 🏆 Achievement and badge system

-This project demonstrates how basic web technologies can be combined to build a creative, interactive, and functional quiz platform suitable for learning, practice, and entertainment.
+This project demonstrates how basic web technologies can be combined to build a creative, interactive, and functional quiz platform suitable for learning, practice, and entertainmen.